 Recommendations for housed camelids include the provision of plenty of soft bedding so that they can lie down, and they need plenty of floor space so that they can behave normally and the risk of bullying is minimised.
 They shouldn't be penned in isolation from paddock mates and outdoor runs should be provided.

 Camelids evolved to live at very high altitudes with plenty of sunshine, which is needed for the manufacture of vitamin D in the body.
 Even the bright New Zealand sunshine isn't enough for many camelids, They must be given supplementary vitamin D for at least the first two winters of their life otherwise they risk developing bone problems like rickets.
 Dark-coloured and heavily fleeced animals are particularly at risk.

 Camelids particularly alpacas are particularly susceptible to ryegrass staggers and facial eczema.
 In areas where these diseases occur (ie everywhere except the south of the South Island), it is important to take steps to prevent these diseases.

 Camelids must be given anthelmintics (worm treatments) at strategic intervals to prevent the build-up of big worm burdens, particularly in newly weaned animals.

 All farms should have a catch pen for examinations and treatments.

 A veterinarian or camelid consultant should be consulted for advice on establishing a custom-made preventative health care programme covering disease, injury and parasite control.

-- Those responsible for the welfare of camelids must be competent at recognising the signs of ill-heath or injury and take remedial action as appropriate.
+- Those responsible for the welfare of camelids must be competent at recognising the signs of ill-health or injury and take remedial action as appropriate.

 - A recumbent camelid must receive immediate attention.

-- Toenails must be maintained so as not to cause lameness or other injury to the foot.
+- Toenails must be maintained so as not to cause lameness or other injuries to the foot.